rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Retrieves event information by event ID.
+## Retrieves Event information using the specified event ID.

 Use the event ID details operation to get information about